LeonEricsson/leonericsson.github.io/_pages/about.md

 - NLP
 - AI Health.

-Following my graduation I hope to persue a career either within the industry as a research scientist/enginner or as an academic with a PhD.
+Following my graduation I hope to persue a career within the industry as a research scientist/enginner or as an academic with a PhD.

 On this blog, I will be sharing summaries and personal thoughts on the latest (with a healthy dose of classic) research and publications in my areas of interest.
 While primarily for my own edification, I hope to provide a helpful resource for others interested in staying up-to-date on the latest developments in these fields.
 I'll share my insights and perspectives as I continue to learn and grow in my understanding of these technologies.